nikhilbhutada007/bhassignment/README.md

 Navigate to <http://localhost:8080/assignment-1.0/>.
 If asked, credentials are **system/system**.

-In order to use API, you will need Postman chrome app [download here](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en).
+In order to use REST API, you will need Postman chrome app [download here](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en).
 Working postman collection "BlueHarvestAssignment.postman_collection.json" is included in the root of the project which contains ready to hit APIs with required payload.
 Import it into your postman chrome app.
 API is secured using Spring Security basic authentication (**system/system**).
 Two users with ID 1 and 2 are created on application startup.

 Sample REST endpoints are:

 GET <http://localhost:8080/assignment-1.0/customers/1> [This endpoint displays few additional fields apart from what were asked in problem statement so that information can be used in below 2 endpoints]

 POST <http://localhost:8080/assignment-1.0/accounts>